LoannData/loanndata.github.io/_alphatrading/handson_simplebacktest.md

 However, in our trading strategy, we are not especially going to use such a low timeframe data, we may for example want to use H1 data.
 One way to get this new data is to re-sample it directly from the trading strategy.
 But it is numerically very costly and it destroys the algorithm trading environment experience of the user.
 That's why we propose a smarter solution.

 Before running any backtest, you prepare all the re-sampled data you will need in your strategies.
 For example in this tutorial we will need H1 data.
-To get this data, we create a copy of our initial EUR.USD data and we re-sample it to the H1 timeframe.
+To get this data, we create a copy of our initial EUR.USD data and we re-sample it to the H1 timeframe with the method: [resampleData](/_alphatrading/html/classalphatrading_1_1simulation_1_1backtester_1_1data_1_1PRICE.html#aad5573e679cb8310e9e005caa1b6efd6).

 ```python
 # From the price object, it is possible to define another exact same object